win7user10/Laraue.EfCoreTriggers/readme.md

                 insertedTransaction => new UserBalance { Balance = insertedTransaction.Value }, // Insert, if value didn't exist
                 (insertedTransaction, oldUserBalance) => new UserBalance { Balance = oldUserBalance.Balance + insertedTransaction.Value }))); // Update if value existed
 ```

+#### All available triggers

+- Before Insert
+- After Insert
+- Before Update
+- After Update
+- Before Delete
+- After Delete

+#### Available actions - what you can do when triggered

+- Update
+- Upsert